 - Sync Initiated confirmation message.

-Method 5 – Using Bulk Device Actions from the Intune admin center
+Method 5: Using Bulk Device Actions from Intune admin center

-When using the Microsoft Intune admin center to bulk initiate sync on devices, you have the option to filter the list by operating system (OS) and then select the devices on which you want to initiate the sync.
+When using the Intune admin center to bulk initiate device sync, you can filter the list by operating system (OS) and select the devices you want to sync.
 Let’s go through the steps:

 - Select Device action as Sync.

-- On the Devices tab, click on + Select devices to include to select the devices on which you want to start the Sync action.
+- Click + Select devices to include on the Devices tab to select the devices you want to start the Sync action.

-- On the Review + Create page, Review the Summary and click on Create.
+- Review the summary on the Review + Create page and click Create.

-If you prefer the command line over GUI then you can also utilize Windows PowerShell to force the Initiate device check-in process with Intune.
-You can either do this for one device or multiple devices at once.
+If you prefer the command line over GUI, you can also utilize Windows PowerShell to force the Initiate device check-in process with Intune.
+You can do this for either one device or multiple devices at once.

-To know the step-by-step process of Manually Initiating Intune sync using Powershell, you can check the guide at this link: How To Force Intune Sync Using Powershell.
+To learn how to manually initiate Intune sync using PowerShell, refer to the link: How To Force Intune Sync Using PowerShell.

 Monitoring Intune Policy Sync Information in Event Viewer